From fragmentation to overview: how to get a grip on your online landscape

 - Presentation of findings to the MT

-This not only gives you clear insight, but also support and mandate for your online team.
+This will not only give you clear insight, but also support and a mandate for your online team.

-The investment for this complete course is €1,500 (excluding VAT).
-That amount is deliberately chosen low, because we are not doing this to earn from it.
-Indeed, it does not cover our time.
-We do it because we believe it can be done better.
+The investment for this complete process is €1,500 (excluding VAT).
+This amount has been deliberately kept low, because we are not doing this to make money.
+In fact, it does not even cover our time.
+We are doing it because we believe things can be better.
 For residents and municipalities.
 We believe in collaboration with impact.

-Sharina is happy to think with you.
-Whether we tackle it together or you're just looking for a direction, you're welcome.
+Sharina is happy to help you.
+Whether we tackle it together or you're just looking for direction, you're welcome.

 Read how we helped Beverwijk map out their online landscape.